Operational evaluation of data-driven forest fire forecasting models: Methodology

-\begin{enumerate} \item The number of no-fire samples is twice the number of fire samples in a given year.
-This balances the number of positive and negative samples presented to the model during the training phase and ensures a sufficiently large distribution of no-fire samples in the feature space. \item Within each year, the no-fire samples are chosen from the period between the first and the last fire detection date (the fire season). \item Within the fire season, no-fire samples are drawn on the dates when no fires were recorded in the entire region of interest. \item No-fire samples are drawn from locations where the dominant land cover type is theoretically susceptible to fires, even if no fires have been registered on that land cover in the dataset.
-This spans the land cover labels 12 to 32 (inclusive). \item Samples are curated so that no negative sample has the same location as a positive sample in a given year. \item All negative samples have unique locations in a given year. \end{enumerate}
+We identified 25,605 fire and over 250,000 no-fire samples.
+Fire occurrence is stochastic, and the conditions preceding past fires partially overlap those where no fires occurred.
+We had built the training dataset, balancing the similarities and differences between the two kinds of samples.
+No-fire samples that closely resemble fire samples systematically inflate predicted fire activity; we therefore curated the no-fire samples to control false positives on region-wide inference, using the following strategy: \begin{enumerate} \item A 2:1 ratio is maintained between no-fire samples and fire samples in each year, balancing the number of positive and negative samples presented to the model during the training phase, while maintaining a sufficiently large distribution of no-fire samples in the feature space. \item Within each year, the no-fire samples were chosen from the period between the first and the last fire detection date (the fire season). \item Within the fire season, no-fire samples were drawn on the dates when no fires were recorded in the entire region of interest. \item No-fire samples were drawn from locations where the dominant land cover type is theoretically susceptible to fires, even if no fires had been registered on that land cover in the dataset.
+This spans the land cover labels 12 to 32 (inclusive). \item In a given year, all negative samples had unique locations, and they are mutually exclusive from the positive sample location.

-We drew 23,742 fire samples and 47,484 no-fire samples, which are split chronologically: samples from 2009 to 2018 are used for training, validation samples from 2019, and samples from 2020 and 2021 are reserved for testing.
-The model is trained for 150 epochs.
-Epoch-averaged loss is used to stabilize the loss curve against rapid fluctuations caused by the non-uniform distribution of positive and negative samples within batches.
-During the training, the epoch-averaged validation loss is monitored, and the network parameters corresponding to the lowest validation loss are retained as the best model.

-We log Recall, Precision, and the F1-score from the training, validation, and test phases.
-Indeed, these scores are important for monitoring training progress and identifying potential issues in the code implementation.
-Furthermore, they provide valuable insights into the model behavior and test the sampling strategy for dataset curation.
+\end{enumerate} Following the outlined strategy, we drew 23,742 fire samples and 47,484 no-fire samples, which were split chronologically: samples from 2009 to 2018 were used for training, validation samples from 2019, and samples from 2020 and 2021 were reserved for testing.
+The model was trained for 150 epochs.
+The epoch-averaged validation loss was monitored during the training, and the network parameters corresponding to the lowest validation loss were retained as the best model.
+During the training, validation, and testing phases, we logged Recall, Precision, and the F1-score computed on the respective datasets.
+These scores are important for monitoring training progress and identifying potential bugs in the code implementation, and provide valuable insights into the model behavior and test the sampling strategy for dataset curation.